 Roaring Creek Falls in the Pisgah National Forest is a long cascade of about 100 feet (about 50 feet high) in a very beautiful setting.
 Located just two miles from the Blue Ridge Parkway via NC Highway 80, it's at the base of Mt.
 Mitchell and next to the Mount Mitchell Golf Club Resort.

 It along the Mt.
 Mitchell Scenic Byway and about seven miles from Crabtree Falls.
-Nearby is another easy hike to Setrock Creek Falls, so you can quickly see two waterfalls in one trip.
+Nearby (2.5 miles drive) is another easy hike to Setrock Creek Falls, so you can quickly see two waterfalls in one trip.

 The half mile hike to the waterfall is easy up a mostly flat, forest service road.
 So it's quick and easy to enjoy!
 Roaring Fork Creek feeds into the nearby Toe River and the falls is surrounded by rhododendron.
 We took our photos after a week of heavy rain.
 The water flow is usually less and very weak after a dry spell.